Chronic Care/Chronic Disease Management Models for COPD

 of a six-week workshop designed for people with multiple chronic conditions including COPD.

-Genesis HealthCare System's COPD Readmission Prevention Program in
+Genesis HealthCare System's COPD Readmission Prevention

 The American Lung Association's Better